stephaniedeleon/stephanierdeleon.github.io/index.md

 ### ABOUT ME
-I'm a college student at Cal Poly Pomona pursuing a bachelors degree in Computer Science.
+I'm a college student at Cal Poly Pomona pursuing a bachelors degree in Computer Science and I am currently the Social Chair and Science Council Representative of sheCodes.

 ## 2019